waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # New Principles from Reflection (Turn 7063)
 - **Tool Brittleness:** If a core tool like `find_path` fails a third time after multiple fixes, it must be rewritten from first principles instead of patched again.
 - **Confirmation Bias:** If a simple, repeated action (like pressing 'A' to start a battle) fails more than twice, the root hypothesis is likely wrong.
 I must pivot to testing a fundamentally different hypothesis rather than repeating the failed action.

+# New Principles from Reflection (Turn 7115)
+- **Team Leveling Strategy:** A single high-level Pokémon cannot carry an entire under-leveled team through a major battle like a Gym.
+I must ensure my whole team is adequately leveled and balanced before challenging a Gym Leader.
+- **Levels Over Type Advantage:** A significant level disparity can completely negate type advantages.
+My Lv8 ROCKY was one-shot by a move it should have resisted, proving that raw power from a higher level is a critical factor.